-Like everything in life, transitioning to an MSL role is easy…..once you know how to!
+Like everything in life, transitioning to a medical science liaison role is easy…..once you know how.

 I want to share six of the frequently asked questions I’ve answered for some of my coaching clients recently.